distribution-explorer/distribution-explorer.github.io/_sources/continuous/lognormal.rst.txt

 Support
 -------

-The Log-Normal distribution is supported on the set of real numbers.
+The Log-Normal distribution is supported on the set of positive real numbers.